tob-asco/seeds/tags.md

 - :abacus: publish multiple to decide which direction to focus on
 1. `painting`
    - :abacus: new techniques, new colours
-   - :abacus: all kinds of material (oil, ..) and colours (pastell, ..)
+   - :abacus: all kinds of material (oil, ..) and colours (pastel, ..)
 2. `sculpting`
    - :abacus: new techniques
 3. `movement: {major movements like Modernism, Realism, Cubism, Avant-Garde, ...}`